 Healthcare Abroad will complete your HSE refund application form and ensure all the required documentation (boarding passes, hotel receipts, hospital invoices, etc.) are included.

 You can apply for the free European Health Insurance Card (EHIC), which will allow you to receive treatment in a public hospital free of charge for any emergency.
+Travel insurance policies offer other benefits to help with lost luggage, stolen valuables, etc., but this is not necessary for medical emergencies if you have the EHIC.

 About 50% of patients travel with companions.
 Some patients travel with partners, spouses, children, or friends.
 We meet you at the airport and provide all your transport needs, so you don’t need to travel with a companion.
 We will take good care of you.